yuchenz03/orthosisResearch/README.md

 # Files
 ### singleSensory.py
 When an arduino board is attached to the laptop, this program reads the resistance from a single piece of conductive foam and outputs it into a graph.
 When the program is exited/ the plot window is closed, the final graph is saved as a PDF named "ResistancePlot.pdf".
+The data is smoothed using a moving average of 10 data values when there is a sufficient amount of data points.

+### singleSensory.ino
+Code to be run in the Arduino IDE after connecting the arduino board to format the data from one sensor properly.
+Returns the resistance of the foam in ohms, where each new reading is printed on a new line.

+### fourSensory.py
+When an arduino board is attached to the laptop, this program reads the resistance from four piece of conductive foam and outputs it into a graph.
+When the program is exited/ the plot window is closed, the final graph is saved as a PDF named "4ResistanceGraph.pdf".
+Each data point is smoothed using a moving average of 10 data values when there is a sufficient amount of data points.

+### fourSensory.ino
+Code to be run in the Arduino IDE after connecting the arduino board to format the data from four sensors properly.
+Returns the resistance of the foam in ohms, where the readings of four sensors are outputted on a single line in the order and format {A0},{A1},{A2},{A3} and next four readings are printed on a new line.